NetFabric/NetFabric.Numerics.Tensors/docs/articles/Extending-the-library.md

 ### AggregateNumber

 The `AggregateNumber` method functions akin to the `Aggregate()` method, but it omits propagating `NaN` values if encountered.
-This alternative implementation exhibits better performance and is suitable when `NaN` values are guaranteed not to occur in the source spans.
+This alternative implementation exhibits better performance and is suitable when `NaN` values are guaranteed not to occur after the source span elements are transformed.

 For instance, let's examine the implementation of the `SumNumber()` aggregation operation: